 “This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

-What kind of apples work best here?
+What kind of apples work best in applesauce?

 Now, I’m going to tell you something that might not be super popular.
 Use whatever apples you like.
 I (and the applesauce connoisseurs I talked to), think that the following make for the best applesauce, but who am I to tell you what you like?